yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 1. Edit start / stop script
 	- Edit the start / stop script by referring to the script resource item described in the EXPRESSCLUSTER X manual.
 - Sample script
 	- The following is a sample script resource to be registered in EXPRESSCLUSTER.
-Please add the part in bold
+Add the part in bold
 - Start script
 ```
 rem *************